As 2020 approaches, it’s time to start planning for next year.

 For some people, this can be a difficult task, but if you’re a product manager, then this list should come in handy.

 Today, we’re going to list some of the best product management conferences of 2020.
-This list will get updated on a monthly basis in order to keep you updated on the best product conferences you can attend in 2020.
+This list will update monthly to keep you updated on the best product conferences you can attend in 2020.

 Product management conferences are a great way to expand your network, learn from others, and even make professional connections.